partio-scout/tosu-backend/Documentation/UserStories.md

 Here scout can remove his account.
 Allso invalidate particular session.

 # ActivityBuffer
+ActivityBufferId comes from Scout (Scout comes from session)

 ## Post Activity
-POST: "/activitybuffer/{bufferId}/activities/"
+POST: "/activitybuffer/activities/"

-params: @PathVariable Long bufferId, @RequestBody Activity activity, HttpSession session
+params: @RequestBody Activity activity, HttpSession session

 Firt verify that session's scout is owner to the activitybuffer.
 Then add activity to activitybuffer.
 Validate and return ResponseEntity.ok(activity) or list of errors (ResponseEntity.status(HttpStatus.BAD_REQUEST).body(errors)).
 ## Get Buffer Content
-GET: "/activitybuffer/{id}"
+GET: "/activitybuffer/"

-params: @PathVariable Long id, HttpSession session
+params: HttpSession session

 Firt verify that session's scout is owner to the activitybuffer.
 Then return all activities from this activitybuffer.